It’s time to tie your tinfoil hat under your chin and close the door of your Faraday cage as we once again try to keep up with the snoops.

 The negative effects of secret surveillance aren’t limited to government.
-Ride-sharing service Uber is in hot water over made by executive Emil Michael about digging up dirt on critical journalists — in particular .
-Combine that with an into revelations that Uber employees have used a special “God View” to track journalists and Uber’s good will in the tech community might be at an end.
+Ride-sharing service Uber is in hot water over comments made by executive Emil Michael about digging up dirt on critical journalists — in particular Sarah Lacy of PandoDaily.
+Combine that with an investigation into revelations that Uber employees have used a special “God View” to track journalists and Uber’s good will in the tech community might be at an end.

 But there may be no way to regain privacy.
-While Americans, they’re still giving up personal information to digital services willy-nilly.
+While Americans say they’re worried about privacy, they’re still giving up personal information to digital services willy-nilly.
 And that’s the source of the problem.
 If so many of us didn’t willingly share private information over the Internet, it wouldn’t be so attainable by governments and corporations (not to mention organized crime).
 Just as we accepted pollution and other societal ills as a result of the Industrial Revolution, perhaps the loss of privacy is the Faustian pact we’ve agreed to in the Internet era.

-Finally, if you have an intense interest in this topic, you may wish to check out documentarian Laura Poitras’s new film,, which focuses on whistleblower Edward Snowden and the NSA surveillance controversy (Poitras was one of Snowden’s original contacts).
-I haven’t had a chance to see it yet (it’s not in wide release), but it has a solid 97 percent rating on .
+Finally, if you have an intense interest in this topic, you may wish to check out documentarian Laura Poitras’s new film, Citizenfour, which focuses on whistleblower Edward Snowden and the NSA surveillance controversy (Poitras was one of Snowden’s original contacts).
+I haven’t had a chance to see it yet (it’s not in wide release), but it has a solid 97 percent rating on Rotten Tomatoes.
 I wish I could rent it at Amazon or iTunes, but perhaps that’s missing the point.

-And as for those who say Snowden should have taken proper channels instead of leaking information (, though ), it turns out that tactic had already been tried.
-An unnamed former top NSA official has come forward, saying that there was about these programs that was quelled by then-NSA Director Keith Alexander and the Obama administration.
+And as for those who say Snowden should have taken proper channels instead of leaking information (he claims he did, though the NSA disputes that), it turns out that tactic had already been tried.
+An unnamed former top NSA official has come forward, saying that there was internal dissent about these programs that was quelled by then-NSA Director Keith Alexander and the Obama administration.